jnk0le/AVR-UART-lib/README.md

 For software RTS, all used pins have to be configured as input without pullup or output in low state.
-If interrupts are not missed, the receiver can accept up to 2 additional bytes, one from ongoing transmission and another if transmitter misses RTS signal or have soft based CTS (last one is stored in shift register).
+If interrupts are not missed, the receiver can accept up to 2 additional bytes, one from ongoing transmission and another if transmitter misses RTS signal (last one is stored in shift register).

 For proper operation of hardware RTS, USART_EXTEND_RX_BUFFER have to be defined.